Sitecore-Hackathon/2024-Sitecore-Wizards/README.md

 ## Installation instructions
 ⟹ Write a short clear step-wise instruction on how to install your module.

-1. Use the Sitecore Installation wizard to install the [package]()
+1. Use the Sitecore Installation wizard to install the [package](Sitecore Media Migration Module-1.0.zip)
 2. Once the package is installed, keep the Restart with Sitecore client checked and close the wizard.
 <img width="275" alt="image" src="https://github.com/Sitecore-Hackathon/2024-Sitecore-Wizards/assets/80135943/da2bebaf-e217-47fd-ade1-d7c7df861a55">

-3. Next, Open Content Editor, and go to the item: '/sitecore/system/Modules/PowerShell/Script Library/Sitecore Content Hub/Media Migration to Content Hub' and select the checkbox to Enable the Module.
+3. Next, Open Content Editor, and go to the item: '/sitecore/system/Modules/PowerShell/Script Library/Sitecore Content Hub/Media Migration to Content Hub' and confirm that the checkbox to Enable the Module is checked.
+In case it is not, please check it manually.
 ![image](https://github.com/Sitecore-Hackathon/2024-Sitecore-Wizards/assets/80135943/15012fe7-a640-448f-a83f-a3aa85fbf2d3)

-4.
+4. Go to Media Library and right click on an Image or Jpeg type of item.
-5.
+5. The Option to Upload to Content Hub will be available
 6. profit

 ## Usage instructions